karthikvt22/Deploying-a-web-application/README.md

 ## Conclusion

-Your static website is now live on AWS S3!
-Enjoy hosting your content on one of the most reliable cloud platforms.
+Your static website is now live on AWS S3.